Pieces of the Puzzle - Displacer Kitten

-Aye!
-We hit article #3, so welcome back to Pieces of the Puzzle!
+Welcome back to Pieces of the Puzzle!
 I’m your host, Goldshot, a Head Editor on the Commander Spellbook project.
-Pieces of the Puzzle is a series a looking into combo decks, both how they function and how they are made.
+Pieces of the Puzzle is an article attempting a look into combo decks, both how they function, and how they are made.
 My overarching goal with this series is to look at each new set and showcase a bit of what they do for combo players or interested individuals.
-In my first two entries, I covered commanders; this time I'm going to focus on a non-commander card.
-I'm going to talk about my third favorite Cat (after and the kitty in her art), Commander Legends: Battle for Baldur's Gate's .
+As opposed to the last two times, where I covered commanders, this time I'm going to focus on a non-commander card.
+I'm going to talk about my third favorite cat, (afterand the kitty in her art), Commander Legends: Battle for Baldur's Gate's .

-This set has a lot of really interesting combo pieces to look at, like, , and , but our dear kitten friend stood out to me, both in cuteness and as a card in the 99, rather than a combo in the command zone.
+This set has a lot of really interesting combo pieces to look at, like, and , but our dear kitten friend stood out to me, both in cuteness and in the ability to evaluate a card in the 99, rather than a combo in the command zone.

-is the first card with "kitten" in its name which is legal in Commander, and it's by far one of the cutest things I've ever seen.
-Aside from this, it has an extremely powerful ability: "Avoidance — Whenever you cast a noncreature spell, exile up to one target nonland permanent you control, then return that card to the battlefield under its owner’s control."
+is the first Commander-legal card with "kitten" in its name, and it's by far one of the cutest things I've ever almost seen.
+I say 'almost' because this thing's hard to keep your eyes on!
+It has an extremely powerful ability: "Avoidance — Whenever you cast a noncreature spell, exile up to one target nonland permanent you control, then return that card to the battlefield under its owner’s control."

-This is one of the most powerful blink effects I think we've seen to date.
-For the cost of casting a noncreature spell, we get to blink not just any creature, but any nonland permanent we control.
-Not only that, we get it back immediately and we don't even need to wait for our end step.
-Blinking anything other than a creature tends to be extremely rare.
-Our options include the likes of 50 combos to its name, and , to name a few., a famously powerful card and commander, , with more than
+I think this is one of the most powerful blink effects we've ever seen to date.
+By simply casting a noncreature spell - artifacts and other noncreature permanents included - we get to blink not just any creature we control, but any nonland permanent we control.
+Not only that, we get it back immediately!
+We don't even need to wait for our end step!

-This allows our favoriteto slot well into most enchantment decks, artifact decks, spellslinger decks, and superfriends decks, and this is all without even combing.
-So what does it look like when these kinds of cards do combo?
+And again, this is all without it even leaning into combo territory!
+So what does it look like when these kinds of cards do start to get into combos?